moritzebeling/kirby-headless-image-transformations/README.md

 3. `git clone` this repo

 Roadmap
-- [ ] Discuss if some options should be restricted by default
 - [ ] Throw an error when the images does not exist
 - [ ] Check if browser caching works as expected